AhmetZamanis/KaggleStoreSales/ReportPart1.md

 like sales were higher than normal for the rest of April 2016, or in May 2016.
 We’ll engineer our earthquake feature accordingly.

-## Feature engineering 1 - Time & calendar features
+## Feature engineering: Time & calendar features

 Our main candidate for the time decomposition model is a simple linear regression, so we will focus our feature engineering towards that.